Torified varieties and their geometries over F_1

 with $-\otimes_{\mathbb F_1}\mathbb Z$ being its inverse. \item Let $X$ be a toric variety with fan $\Delta$.
 Then $\Psi:\Delta\to\mathcal D(X)^\top$ is a bijection such that $\tau\subset\tau'$ if and only if $\Psi(\tau')$ is contained in the closure of $\Psi(\tau)$.
 Furthermore, $A_\tau\simeq\O_{\mathcal D(X),\Psi(\tau)}$ and $\rk\Psi(\tau)=\rk\tau$ for all $\tau\in\Delta$. \end{enumerate} \end{theorem}

-\begin{proof} From the proof of \cite[Thm.\ 4.1]{Deitmar2007} it becomes clear that $Y\otimes_{\F_1}\Z$ is connected if $Y$ is an integral D--scheme of finite type that is connected and of exponent $1$.
+\begin{proof} From the proof of \cite[Thm.\ 4.1]{Deitmar2007} it becomes clear that $Y\otimes_{\F_1}\Z$ is connected if $Y$ is a separated integral D--scheme of finite type that is connected and of exponent $1$.
 The rest of part \ref{deitmar1} of the theorem follows from \cite[section 4]{Deitmar2007}.

 We proceed with part \ref{deitmar2} of the theorem.
 First note that the assignment

 defines a bijection between $\Delta$ and the family of the affine opens $U$ of $X$ such that the inclusion $U\hookrightarrow X$ is a toric morphism.
 If $\tau\subset\tau'$ then $\Spec\Z[\tau^\vee]\subset\Spec\Z[\tau'^\vee]$.